 Southern homemade pie crust is a staple recipe in our home and was passed down to me by my mom.
-This recipe makes two pie crusts and is perfect for any quiche or pie you are baking.
-Flaky and full of flavor, you'll never buy store-bought again!
+This recipe makes two pie crusts and is perfect for any classic Southern recipe, like quiche or pie.
+Made with a combination of butter and lard or shortening, this is flaky and full of flavor, and you'll never buy store-bought again!

 Equipment Needed